-We assess children's work in mathematics from three aspects (short-term, medium-term and long-term).
+We assess children's work in Mathematics from three aspects (short-term, medium-term and long-term).

 Short term assessments are made on a daily basis, both during the lesson (through verbal discussions, group work and on the spot marking) and after the lesson (through marking of books).
 These judgements are used to inform next steps in the children's learning and any interventions that are required.
-This can be through VF discussions, evaluating group work with TAs, self-assessment of the child's own work.
+These judgements can be made through discussions, evaluating group work with TAs, self-assessment of the child's own work.